 Getting around San Ignacio & Santa Elena

 San Ignacio is small enough that you can easily walk to most places of interest.
 If you’re driving, note that parking can be difficult in the city centre.
 Also pay attention to the one-way traffic system; Hawkesworth Bridge is one-way leaving San Ignacio while New Bridge enters town north of the market.
-At the turn off into the town you will see a sign mark diversion, this is the way into San Ignacio town from Santa Elena, if you continue pass the diversion Cocopele Inn will be dead ahead just a minute walk from hawkesworth bridge.
-Short taxi rides around town cost BZ$5, getting to the twin town from the Belize International Airport can be accommodated by contact the Inn to book your private shuttle to or from the area.
+At the turn off into the town you will see a sign mark diversion, this is the way into San Ignacio town from Santa Elena, if you continue pass the diversion Cocopele Inn will be right ahead just a minute walk from Hawkesworth Bridge.
+Short taxi rides around town cost BZ$5.
+Getting to the twin town from the Belize International Airport can be accommodated by contacting the Inn to book your private shuttle to or from the area.